 We developed a method that harnesses the classification power of the DCNN, with the discriminative capabilities of the CRF, for pixel-scale semantic segmentation of imagery.
 An input image is windowed into small regions of pixels, the size of which is dictated by the size of the tile used in the DCNN training (here, T=96x96 or T=224x224 pixels).
-Some windows, ideally with an even spatial distributed across the image, are classified with a trained DCNN.
+Some windows, ideally with an even spatial distribution across the image, are classified with a trained DCNN.
 Collectively, these predictions serve as unary potentials (known labels) for a CRF to build a probabilistic model for pixelwise classification given the known labels and the underlying image (Fig. 2).

 Adjustable parameters are 1) the proportion of the image to estimate unary potentials for (controlled by both T and the number/spacing of tiles), and 2) a threshold probability, Pthres, larger than which a DCNN classification was used in the CRF.
 Across each dataset, we found that using 50% of the image as unary potentials, and Pthres = 0.5, resulted in good performance.
 CRF hyperparameters were also held constant across all datasets.
 We found that good performance across all datasets was achieved using θα= 60, θβ = 5, and θγ = 60.
-Holding all of these parameters constant facilitates comparison of the general success of the proposed method, however, for individual datasets it should be noted that accuracy could be further improved by optimizing the parameters for that specific data.
+Holding all of these parameters constant facilitates comparison of the general success of the proposed method.
+However, it should be noted that accuracy could be further improved for individual datasets by optimizing the parameters for those specific data.
 This could be achieved by minimizing the discrepancy between ground truth label images and model-generated estimates using a validation data set.

 2.5.
 Metrics to assess classification skill

 Standard metrics of precision, P, recall, R, accuracy, A, and F1 score, F, are used to assess classification of image regions and pixels.
-Where TP, FP, and FN are, respectively, the frequencies of true positives, false positives, and false negatives:
+Where TP, TN, FP, and FN are, respectively, the frequencies of true positives, true negatives, false positives, and false negatives:

 P= TPTP+FP